 If you are not a current SNAP recipient, you can apply online for regular SNAP benefits.
 More information on this can be found at www.dcfs.la.gov/getSNAP.

 You can apply for regular SNAP benefits online through the CAFÉ customer portal, or by downloading a paper application and submitting it to DCFS by U.S. Mail or fax.
 You will find a list of documents here that are required for proof of identity and eligibility.
 Applications cannot be emailed.
 For instructions on how to apply for SNAP, visit www.dcfs.la.gov/getSNAP or text GETSNAP (no spaces) to 898-211.
-If a SNAP household is eligible for supplemental SNAP benefits, the benefits will be automatically loaded onto the household’s EBT cards.

 You can also find tips, how-to videos and more at http://www.dcfs.louisiana.gov/page/snap-how-to-apply.
 Find helpful how-to videos here: http://www.dcfs.la.gov/page/cafe-video-tutorials.